roeshanigos/flixster/README.md

 ## Notes

-I definately had a problem with how the code works when you have a network requests.
+I definetly had a problem with how the code works when you have a network requests.
 I always kep asking about what the syntax meant with some of the code.
 Loading the trailers was a problem for my pod and we walked trhough it together!
 Due to this, I understood more about how network requests work.
 There is still some confusion but my progress is growing!
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.